rudyyazdi/run-of-the-mill/README.md

 - Pipeline: A CI/CD tool that tests the above parts and deploys the new versions.
 - IAC: Some terraform modules that know how to create or modify the underlying resources.

+The goal is to develop this repository to a state that it can be spun up using terraform in AWS with CI/CD also working.

 ## Function of the app

 The purpose of this app is to get the infrastructure set up so the app itself is very simple.